gogi2811/PortfolioWebsite/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Pune,  who specializes in  designing & building Data | DevOps | Backend platforms , applications, and everything in between.
+I'm a software engineer based in Pune India,  who specializes in  designing & building Data | DevOps | Backend platforms , applications, and everything in between.